zaneef/zaneef.github.io/about.md

 I'm **zan.e**, I'm an italian IT student at Ca' Foscari University of Venice.

 I'm interested in almost every aspect of cybersecurity but I primarily focus on web and network security.
-I'm kinda attracted to cryptography too but I don't really understand that shenanigans.
+I'm kinda attracted to cryptography too but I don't really understand those shenanigans.

-I'm also an active CTF player <a href = "https://ctftime.org/team/194130">@bhackari</a>.
+I'm also an active CTF player <a href="https://ctftime.org/team/194130" target="_blank">@bhackari</a>.

 **may u needs ✨**